-Japanese company Citizen is one of the biggest manufacturers in the business, but they’re particularly well known for a couple important innovations.
+Japanese company Citizen is one of the biggest manufacturers in the business, and they’re particularly well known for a couple of important innovations.
 They’re actually the owner of the Miyota movement technology which is prevalent in most automatic fashion watches, and their Eco-Drive technology allows their watch movements to be powered by both solar and artificial light.

 Despite now being a subsidiary of Seiko, Orient maintains their own identity, and that includes the high-quality movements that they produce locally.
-Orient watches are pretty and reliable, and they offer an extra level of assurance due to the exceptional level of quality control that their in-house manufacturing process facilitates.
+Orient watches are stylish and reliable, and they offer an extra level of assurance due to the exceptional level of quality control that their in-house manufacturing process facilitates.

 As with their subsidiary Orient, every Seiko watch is made in-house.
 If you’re more interested in the ratio of quality to cost than you are in the prestige that comes from a luxury brand, Seiko is the company to beat.
-They arguably aren’t as reliable as their Swiss counterparts, but their value for budget and mid-range watches is exceptional.
+They arguably aren’t as reliable as their Swiss counterparts, but their value for budget- and mid-range watches is exceptional.

-Stuhrling is a recent brand dating back to 1999 that sources its parts from other manufacturers and doesn’t offer quite the same level of reliability as their more aged counterparts.
+Stuhrling is a more recent brand dating back to 1999 that sources its parts from other manufacturers and doesn’t offer quite the same level of reliability as their more aged counterparts.
 But in terms of design, no one offers the level of diverse creativity as this American manufacturer.
 Their watches are conversation pieces above all else.

 Tissot has contributed a lot to the innovations of Swiss watches despite only having roughly 250 employees.
 Their watches are of quality build all around, but if you’re going to get a Tissot watch, you should do so for their Powermatic technology.
 It offers hands down the best power reserves in the industry, and that’s a huge boon where automatic watches are concerned.